-The Hermitage • Amsterdam located on the banks of the broad Amstel canal of this former Hospital with its 17th century wide courtyard with two large Horse Chestnut trees, provides an impressive setting for some splendid art exhibitions from the enormous collections of the Hermitage in St. Petersburg.
+The Hermitage, Amsterdam is located on the banks of the Amstel canal.
+This former Hospital, with its 17th century wide courtyard and two large Horse Chestnut trees, provides an impressive setting for some splendid art exhibitions.

 Hermitage Amsterdam, Amstel 51, Amsterdam